Source: Wikipedia

 Description

 [edit]The body of the Silver surfperch is oval and strongly compressed.
 The head is small and the mouth is moderately large.
-The body is silvery with dusky (brownish to gray) coloration on the back and dusky bars on the sides.
+The body is silvery with dusky (brownish to gray) coloration on the back, and can have dusky bars on the sides.
 The tail is usually pink with an occasional orange spot on the anal fin.
 The specific name ellipticum refers to its elliptical body outline.
 It looks similar to the Walleye surfperch (H. argenteum) but lacks the black coloration on its pelvic fins.
-This species can reach a length of 27 centimetres (11 in) TL.[1]
+This species can reach a length of 26.5 centimetres (10.4 in) TL, but most are under 20 centimetres (7.9 in).[1][2]

 Range

-[edit]Silver surfperch occur from Rio San Vicente, Baja California, to Schooner Cove, near Tofino, Vancouver Island, British Columbia.
+[edit]Silver surfperch occur from Rio San Vicente, Baja California, to Schooner Cove, near Tofino, Vancouver Island, British Columbia, but is more common in their northern regions.[2]
 These small surfperch primarily frequent the sandy surf zone although they are also caught among shallow rocks from piers, and in bays.

 Natural history

-[edit]The diet of Silver surfperch includes shrimp, crustaceans, amphipods and algae.
+The diet of Silver surfperch includes shrimp, crustaceans, amphipods and algae.
 As with all surfperch, the young are born alive and are relatively large.
 Mating occurs during the fall and early winter months.
 The male approaches the female from below; both swim with vents close for 2 or 3 seconds, then separate and repeat the process.
-Three to 16 young are born the following spring and summer.
+Three to 17 young are born the following spring and summer.[3]
+The Silver surfperch is reported to live up to 7 years.[3]

 Fishing information